lavague-ai/LaVague/docs/docs/integrations/gemini.md

 ### End-to-end example

-We can then import the GeminiContext from the `lavagues.contexts.gemini` package, initialize it and pass it to our `ActionEngine` and `WorldModel` using their `from_context()` initialization method.
+We can then import the GeminiContext from the `lavague.contexts.gemini` package, initialize it and pass it to our `ActionEngine` and `WorldModel` using their `from_context()` initialization method.

 ```python
 from lavague.core import WorldModel, ActionEngine